 Low lying clouds also known as the “tails”, can drop to the ground in seconds, creating a loud roar, like those of freight trains.
 If you become under a tornado warning, seek shelter immediately.
 Most injuries that occur during a tornado are associated with high winds and flying debris.
 If you are outside with no shelter, stay in the vehicle, buckle your seat belt.
 If you are in a structure such as a small building, residence, hospital, shopping center etc., try to get to the lowest level of the building (basement, safe room, cellar etc.) When there is no basement try to get to the center of the building on one of the lowest levels, away from windows and doors.
 Put as many walls between you and the outside as possible.

 After the tornado has passed, continue to listen to local news or NOAA Weather radio for updated information.
 Stay out of damaged buildings and watch for power lines or broken gas lines.
 Use battery-powered flashlights when examining damaged areas or buildings, and do NOT use candles.
-Try and take as many photos of the damage to both the building and its contents for insurance claims.
+Try and take as many photos as you can of the damage to both the building and its contents for insurance claims.
 As your local insurance agency, we are here to help make the claim process as easy as possible.